Rock-n-Roll-CRC/QR-code-component/README.md

 ### Continued development

-In future projects I want to focus on Responsive Design, using relative units.
+In future projects I want to focus on responsive design, using relative units.

 ## Author